JabRef/jabref/docs/adr/0006-only-translated-strings-in-language-file.md

 ### Translated and untranslated strings in language file, have value the untranslated string to indicate untranslated

 * Good, because no issues with FXML
-* Good, because Crowin supports it
+* Good, because Crowdin supports it
-* Bad, because untranslated strings cannot be identified easily in latin languages
+* Bad, because untranslated strings cannot be identified easily in Latin languages

 ### Translated and untranslated strings in language file, have empty to indicate untranslated